Why are food allergies becoming more common?

 A study published in the Journal of Allergic and Clinical Immunology found that Jewish children living in the UK were 10 times more likely to suffer from peanut allergies compared to children of a similar genetic background growing up in Israel.6 This, the researchers believed, was because children in the UK weren't exposed to peanuts within the first year of life whereas those in Israel often consumed a snack called Bamba, which was made using peanut butter.

-There is no fool-proof way of preventing allergies and, while a lack of early exposure might be contributing to the general rise of food allergies, I still wouldn't advise exposing extremely young children to allergenic food without taking great care, especially if there is a history of allergies in your family.
+There is no fool-proof way of preventing allergies and, while a lack of early exposure might be contributing to the general rise of food allergies, I still wouldn't advise exposing very young children to allergenic foods without taking great care, especially if there is a history of allergies in your family.